joshuaSYSS/joshuaSYSS/README.md

 My nickname is Joshua, and when I created this account, I was studying in Sing Yin Secondary School (SYSS).

 # Is Joshua part of my name?
-Nope, it is not part of my government name.
+Technically, no, it is not part of my government name.